rackerlabs/rackspace-whitepapers/content/email-hosting/email-fundamentals.md

 ### Other common SPAM fighting techniques

-These techniques aren't always a "best fit" for every e-mail server, so they don't fall under our previous Best Practices category.
+These techniques aren't always a "best fit" for every email server, so they don't fall under our previous Best Practices category.
 They tend to be more complex to setup, have a higher overhead, are more likely to introduce false positives, or some combination of the above.
 If you